Complementary and alternative medicine: Evaluate claims

 Weed out misinformation

-The Internet is full of information about CAM treatments, but not all of it's accurate.
+The internet is full of information about CAM treatments, but not all of it is accurate.
 To weed out the good information from the bad, use the three D's:

 - Dates.
 Check the creation or update date for each article.
 If you don't see a date, don't assume the article is recent.
 Older material may not include recent findings, such as newly discovered side effects or advances in the field.

 - Double-check.
 Gather as much information as you can.
 Visit several health sites and compare the information.
+The site for the National Center for Complementary and Integrative Medicine is one trustworthy source of information.
 If you can't find supporting evidence to back up the claims of a CAM product, be skeptical.
-And before you follow any advice you read on the Internet or from a CAM practitioner, check with your doctor for guidance.
+And before you follow any advice you read on the internet or from a CAM practitioner, check with your doctor for guidance.